phootip/Gridhub/README.md

 # Level Editor
 In this game, you can also create and edit the stage.
 Cool, right?
 Let's try it out and create your own level.

+# Forking Our Project
+Feel free to fork our project and send us pull request.
+However, these are the things that should be minded:
+- We wrote the code so that the game is functional enough can be played before the deadline, To do so, our code is *not* clean.
+- There is a _collection_ of bugs.
+Some might be known to us (but too lazy to fix them), some might not.
+Anyway, feel free to create a new issue or send us pull request.
+We appreciate your contributions!
+- Expect weird things in our code. :D